 Ludwig Pilot Grant Program

-Carol and Gene Ludwing Pilot Grant Program (PGP) is designed to support innovative research projects with the potential to define the principles that guide inflammatory interactions within the brain, with an emphasis on neurodegenerative diseases such as Alzheimer’s Disease through the support of innovative research.
+Carol and Gene Ludwig Pilot Grant Program (PGP) is designed to support innovative research projects with the potential to define the principles that guide inflammatory interactions within the brain, with an emphasis on neurodegenerative diseases such as Alzheimer’s Disease through the support of innovative research.
 The program provides crucial seed money for investigators to explore innovative new directions and gather preliminary data for future funding opportunities.
 The awards are categorized into 1-year Pilot Project Awards (PPA) and 2-year Development Awards (DA), designed to foster high-impact and transformative research that extends beyond ongoing funded projects.

 Call for proposals

-Ludwig Pilot Gant Program 2025 RFA
+Ludwig Pilot Grant Program 2026 RFA

-Deadline to submit applications is December 1, 2024.
-A decision is expected by February 1, 2025, with a start date of March 1, 2025.
+Deadline to submit applications is December 1, 2025.
+A decision is expected in February 2026, with a start date of March 1, 2026.

 2025 Awardees